 Named after the recognizable rock in the distance that gives the Black Rock Desert its name, this large, sandy-bottomed pool is awfully inviting.
 Just be careful getting in, and always check the temp before fully submersing yourself.
 Use the wooden plank that leads to the pool to find the most common entry point, and avoid the other end of the pool, where the source water can be burning hot.
 And — as with all Nevada hot springs — keep your dog on a leash near the water so they don’t jump in and cook themselves.

 Steamboat Hot Springs is a commercial hot springs resort, just south of downtown Reno, with an outdoor tub, private baths, a steam room, massage, and aromatherapy.
 Water comes from a geothermal source and contains the same healing minerals you’d find in a natural hot spring.
 Drop-ins are welcome for the outdoor tub, but appointments (which can be made online) are recommended for any of the spa’s other services.

 This three-tiered hot pool sits in a dark slot canyon near Hoover Dam, just across the Arizona border.
 To get there, park at the trailhead on US-93 south of the dam and hike three miles down a flat sandy wash.
 Arizona Hot Springs is the most accessible spring from the Vegas Strip, so they do get busy.
 For your best chance at solitude, go for a late-night soak and consider camping on the beach on the edge of the Colorado River.

 Be prepared: Getting to these Nevada hot springs requires a hike, and it can be very hot out there, so your best bet for a safe visit is late October – April when the temps are cooler.

-This article about Nevada hot springs was last updated on December 17, 2021.
+A version of this article about Nevada hot springs was previously published on October 30, 2015, and was updated on December 17, 2021, with more information.